open-telemetry/opentelemetry-collector-contrib/exporter/coralogixexporter/README.md

     # (Optional) Timeout is the timeout for every attempt to send data to the backend.
     timeout: 30s
 ```
-### Tracing breaking change
+### Tracing deprecation

-The newest versions of the OpenTelemetry collector require users to use the new Tracing endpoint.
+The v0.60 version deprecates old Jaeger based tracing endpoint in favour of Opentelemetry based one.

-To migrate, please remove the old endpoint field, and change the configuration to traces.endpoint using the new Tracing endpoint.
+To migrate, please remove the old endpoint field, and change the configuration to `traces.endpoint` using the new Tracing endpoint.

 Old configuration:
 ```